Search Results

 Key Takeaways

-• Forklift leasing under an operating lease structure transfers residual value risk to the lessor — you pay for use, not ownership
+• Forklift leasing under a fair market value (FMV) operating lease transfers residual value risk to the lessor, converting capital expenditure into a predictable operating cost

-• Independent lessors offer fleet flexibility that OEM financing programs typically cannot
+• Independent lessors offer multi-brand fleet flexibility and stronger remarketing capability than OEM financing programs

-• The right exit point from a forklift lease is before the cost curve steepens — not after
+• The optimal lease exit point is before the equipment cost curve steepens, not after maintenance costs have already begun climbing

 Bird's eye view of a forklift being operated by a man in a warehouse